-Alex became Lecturer in the Future of Conflict in the Defence Studies Department in September 2018, having previously been a Teaching Fellow and Graduate Teaching Assistant in the School of Security Studies at King’s.
+Alex became Lecturer in the Defence Studies Department in September 2018, having previously been a Teaching Fellow and Graduate Teaching Assistant in the School of Security Studies at King’s.
 Prior to this, he completed his BA in International Relations at Durham University, before moving to King's to take his MA in War Studies and PhD in Political Sociology.
 His doctoral project ‘Offshore Assemblages: Private Security and the Politics of Maritime Space’, sought to explore the relational politics of (private) policing at sea.

 Alex’s research uses interdisciplinary theoretical platforms to examine how different forms of practice, knowledge, and authority coalesce in sets of fields and institutions in global politics and security.